RafSwiggers/CYOA/Quiz.md

 On wednesday, we find Panadda stuck in SASS.
 Their changes just aren't pushing through.
 We find out they haven't set their file to be watched, so the changes aren't being turned into an actual stylesheet.

 ## Thursday
 Thursday is the day we run into an issue using GIT and GITHUB.
-When pushing to the repo,
+When merging branches; there is a conflict.
+The player should indicate to remove one of the two versions in the code, including the tags.